What is National Walk Your Dog Week All About?

 It’s time to take back control of your life and start walking your dog.
 Walking can be great for both of you!
 Here are some reasons why walking is beneficial:

-- You can train him with positive reinforcement.
+- You can train it with positive reinforcement.

 - It helps build exercise into your busy lifestyle